courserevU/jhcourserevu/README.md

 # Installing / Getting started

+We recommend forking the repository before starting, so you can maintain your own instance of the application.

 ## Backend (Django)

-Before anything else, enter the backend dir:
+Before anything else, enter the backend directory:

 ```shell
 cd code/backend
 ```

-There are a TWO options here to activate the backend:
+There are a **two** options here to activate the backend:

 ### Docker (Recommended)